-- 2.1 This is a consultation document issued by National Grid under the rules and procedures specified in the Connection and Use of System Code (CUSC) as designated by the Secretary of State. - 2.2 Further to the submission of Amendment Proposal CAP166 and the subsequent evaluation by Transmission Access Working Group 2, this document seeks views from industry members relating to the Amendment Proposal and the three Working Group Alternative Amendments. - 2.3 This consultation document also outlines the discussions held by the Working Group, the responses to the Working Group Consultation and the nature of the CUSC changes that are proposed.
-Representations received in response to this consultation document will be included in National Grid's Amendment Report that will be furnished to the Authority for their decision.
+- 2.1 This Amendment Report has been prepared and issued by National Grid under the rules and procedures specified in the Connection and Use of System Code (CUSC) as designated by the Secretary of State.
+It addresses issues relating to the allocation of finite transmission access rights. - 2.2 Further to the submission of Amendment Proposal CAP166 (see Annex 7) and the subsequent wider industry consultation that was undertaken by National Grid, this document is addressed and furnished to the Gas and Electricity Markets Authority ("the Authority") in order to assist them in their decision whether to implement Amendment Proposal CAP166 - 2.3 This Amendment Report also outlines the discussions held by the Working Group, the responses to the Working Group Consultation, the responses to the Company Consultation and the nature of the CUSC changes that are proposed.